smart-data-models/dataModel.Agrifood/AgriParcelRecord/doc/spec_ES.md

         model: http://schema.org/Number
         type: Property
     soilSalinity:
-      description: 'It is the salt content in the soil'
+      description: It is the salt content in the soil
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     soilTemperature:
-      description: 'The observed soil temperature nominally in degrees centigrade'
+      description: The observed soil temperature nominally in degrees centigrade
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
-        units: 'degrees centigrade'
+        units: degrees centigrade
-    solarRadiaton:
+    solarRadiation:
-      description: 'Instantaneous solar radiation measured in kW/m2'
+      description: Instantaneous solar radiation measured in kW/m2
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
         units: kW/m2
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity Type.
-It has to be AgriParcelRecord'
+      description: NGSI Entity Type.
+It has to be AgriParcelRecord
       enum:
         - AgriParcelRecord
       type: string